But vaccines won’t help if folks don’t know how to use them correctly, or can’t.

 An emotionally-convincing tale could still be spun about the evils of vaccine, based on experiments done in the mid 1930s.

-Decades after two disastrous experiments, McCarthism enthusiasts included “polio monkey serums” in their “sign of the unholy three” marketing flier.
+Decades after two disastrous experiments, McCarthyism enthusiasts included “polio monkey serums” in their “sign of the unholy three” marketing flier.

-Their “polio monkey serums” probably depended on memories of Dr. Brodie’s experiments for emotional impact.
+Their “polio monkey serums” probably depended on memories of Dr. Maurice Brodie’s and Dr. Dr. John A. Kolmer’s experiments for emotional impact.

-The New York University researcher had tried a dead-virus vaccine on himself and several thousand children.
+New York University’s Dr. Brodie had tried a dead-virus vaccine on himself and several thousand children.

 They didn’t die, but many developed severe allergic reactions to the vaccine.
 They didn’t have immunity to polio, either.